gitlabhq/gitlabhq/doc/administration/troubleshooting/elasticsearch.md

 - Knowledge of common terms.
 - Establishing within which category the problem fits.

-## Common Terminology
+## Common terminology

 - **Lucene**: A full-text search library written in Java.
 - **Near Realtime (NRT)**: Refers to the slight latency from the time to index a document to the time when it becomes searchable.
 - **Cluster**: A collection of one or more nodes that work together to hold all the data, providing indexing and search capabilities.
 - **Node**: A single server that works as part of a cluster.
 - **Index**: A collection of documents that have somewhat similar characteristics.
 - **Document**: A basic unit of information that can be indexed.
 - **Shards**: Fully-functional and independent subdivisions of indices.
 Each shard is actually a Lucene index.
 - **Replicas**: Failover mechanisms that duplicate indices.